ocaml/dune/doc/reference/config/project_defaults.rst

 project_defaults
 ----------------

-Specify default values for stanzas ``authors``, ``maintainers``, and ``license`` of the dune-project file when initializing a project with ``dune init proj``.
+.. versionadded:: 3.17

+Specify default values for stanzas ``authors``, ``maintainers``, and ``license`` of the :doc:`../dune-project/index` file when initializing a project with ``dune init proj``.
 The format of the 'project_defaults' stanza is as follows:

 .. code:: dune